EconomyLens.com

 News that Israel and Hamas had agreed to the first phase of a deal to end the Gaza conflict eased geopolitical worries. ©AFP

-Hong Kong (AFP) – Asian markets were mixed Thursday as investors tried to assess the outlook for the global AI-fuelled rally, Federal Reserve interest rates, and the ongoing US government shutdown.
-News that Israel and Hamas had agreed to the first phase of a Gaza ceasefire provided some relief from geopolitical concerns — and weighed on oil prices — while gold retreated the day after hitting an all-time high above $4,000.
+Hong Kong (AFP) – Markets were mixed on Thursday as investors tried to assess the outlook for the global AI-fuelled rally, Federal Reserve interest rates, and the US government shutdown.
+News that Israel and Hamas had agreed to the first phase of a Gaza ceasefire provided some relief from geopolitical concerns, while gold retreated the day after hitting an all-time high above $4,000.

 Related